AviatrixSystems/avxlabs-docs/ace_pro/docs/lab8.md

 ### 2.1.
 Attachment between Edge and the Transit

-Let's establish a peering between the Aviatrix Edge device and the Transit Gateway in **US-EAST-2**.
+Let's establish a peering connection between the Aviatrix Edge device and the Transit Gateway in **US-EAST-2**.

-In the Topology depicted below, you will notice that there is a workstation named "edge" attached to the LAN router.
-Once the attachment has been established, you will launch your ping from that client, for the connectivity verification!
+In the topology shown below, you'll see a workstation named 'edge' connected to the LAN router.
+Once the connection is established, you can initiate a ping from this client to verify connectivity.

 ```{figure} images/lab8-edge8.png
 ---